tavmem/buddy/README.md

 memory allocation system.
 The first is in 11 lines of ATWC.
 The second is in well documented traditional C (almost 750 lines).

-Why doesn't the code successfully compile?
+Why does the code compile on a 32-bit Linux, but not run?

 Again, I think that is has to do with file a/b.c.
 Arthur's version of the buddy memory allocation system was tuned to Solaris on Sun